huggingface/blog/tpu-inference-endpoints-spaces.md

 ## Hugging Face Inference Endpoints support for TPUs

 Hugging Face Inference Endpoints provides a seamless way to deploy Generative AI models  with a few clicks on a dedicated, managed infrastructure using the cloud provider of your choice.
 Starting today, Google [TPU v5e](https://cloud.google.com/tpu/docs/v5e-inference) is available on Inference Endpoints.
-Choose the model you want to deploy, select TPU v5e under Google Cloud Platform instance configuration and you’re ready to go.
+Choose the model you want to deploy, select Google Cloud Platform, select us-east1 and you’re ready to pick a TPU configuration:

 We have 3 instance configurations, with more to come: